Techcable/zsh2xonsh/README.md

 zsh2xonsh.translate_to_xonsh_and_eval($(/opt/homebrew/bin/brew shellenv))
 ````

+Likewise, I do the same with my machine-specific `.config.zsh` files (in the example directory).

 ## Motiviation
 First of all, I need support for `eval $(brew shellenv)` .

-Second of all, I still use `zsh` as my backup shell.
+Second of all, I still use `zsh` as my backup shell (by the use of my [wrap-shell](https://github.com/Techcable/wrap-shell) utility).

-This means I need to setup `$PATH` and other enviornment variables for both of these shells.
+This means I need to setup `$PATH` and other enviornment variables for both of these shells, indepenently of each other.

 The natural way to set these up is by using shell scripts.
 I have a seperate one for each of my different machines (server, macbook, old lapotop, etc)